CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 1949 Jurys Act: All property qualifications removed.
 Everyone is now eligible to sit and judge their peers.
 The wealth barrier is removed and access to justice flourishes.

-2003 Criminal Justice Act: The Labour government attacks Magna Carta rights and the shield wobbles.
+2003 Criminal Justice Act: The Crown attacks Magna Carta rights and the shield wobbles.
 Judge only trials for complex fraud piloted but never fully used.

-10/03/2026: The Labour Government finally succeeds in abolishing the sacrosant principle of 'trial by peers' and Magna shield is shattered.
+10/03/2026: The Crown finally succeeds in abolishing the sacrosant principle of 'trial by peers' and Magna Carta shield is shattered.
 England & Wales are to be used as a guinea pig for what is essentially a debt-ridden police state while civil liberties remain in Scotland and Northen Ireland.

 COMMENT